What you need to know about HD Radio®

 Get more clarity and info from your favorite AM/FM stations

-Maybe you've heard something about HD Radio® reception, and the promise of better sound and more listening options.
-Sounds neat.
+Maybe you've heard something about HD Radio, and the promise of better sound and more listening options from local stations.
+Sounds pretty cool, right?
 But what does that mean for us listeners?
-We put together this video as a quick overview of HD Radio broadcasts.
-Watch it and then read below for more information.
+It’s been a while since I checked out HD Radio, so I decided it was time for a little road trip.
+But first, let's discuss the basics.

 What is HD Radio?

-HD Radio technology allows broadcasters to transmit a high-quality digital signal.
-For listeners who have an HD Radio receiver, the benefits are:
+HD Radio technology allows broadcasters to transmit a high-quality digital signal that piggybacks traditional AM and FM frequencies.
+For listeners who have a car stereo with a built-in HD Radio tuner, the benefits are:

 FM radio with near CD-quality sound